OOHehir/zephr_project/README.rst

 Overview
 ********

-Out of tree build example for a Zephyr project

-A simple project that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+A simple 'out of tree' build example for a Zephyr project.
+It can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.

 Building and Running